Son of Former Illini Darrin Fletcher to Join Illinois Baseball

 Coached Illinois to 100+ stolen bases in 2007, 2008, 2010 and 2013

-Eric Snider completed his 15th season on the Illini coaching staff and fifth as associate head coach in 2013, after earning the promotion on Oct.
+Eric Snider enters his 16th season on the Illini coaching staff and sixth as associate head coach in 2014, after earning the promotion on Oct.
 13, 2008.
 Snider has helped lead the Illini to an NCAA Regional in two of the past three seasons, including a Big Ten regular season and tournament title in 2011.
 He coordinates the team's offense while handling hitting instruction, third-base coaching duties and working with the Illini infielders and outfielders.
 He also directs the off-season conditioning program for the entire squad, is instrumental in recruiting for the Fighting Illini and is responsible for placing the Illini in summer leagues across the country.

 Snider has led the Illini offense to batting averages of better than .300 in nine of his 15 seasons, including a .335 mark in 2008, and Illinois has hit better than .315 as a team in three of the last seven campaigns.
 He also has coached the Illinois defense to fielding percentages of better than .960 in 14 of his 15 years and marks over .965 in nine campaigns, including a school-record .973 in 2011, a .972 mark in 2012 and a .971 percentage in 2013.

 Under his tutelage, the Illini also led the NCAA in double plays per game in 2012 with 1.3.
 In addition, the Illini's 2008 offense broke school records for hits, runs, RBIs, doubles and walks in a Big Ten season, and fell just three stolen bases short of breaking that record in a conference season.